jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-22.md

 inheritance in yourself in the sight of the heathen, and thou shalt know that I [am] Enki.
 17} And the word of
-Enki came unto me, saying, 18} Son of man, the house of Israel is to me become dross: all they [are] brass, and tin, and iron, and lead, in the midst of the furnace; they are [even] the dross of silver.
+Enki came unto me, saying, 18} Son of man, the Israelites is to me become dross: all they [are] brass, and tin, and iron, and lead, in the midst of the furnace; they are [even] the dross of silver.
 19} Therefore thus saith Enki; Because you are all become dross, behold,